Malcolm Atkin Military Research

 Although uniformed, their failure to blend in with the rest of the local Home Guard and the wider community was in direct contravention of the methodology followed by the HDS and Section VII of SIS to successfully ensure secrecy.
 It screamed 'special duties' and illustrates the reasoning behind the argument of Hugh Dalton that the War Office should not be allowed to control the proposed new SOE.
 By contrast, Home Guard serving with Section VII were instructed not to do anything that made them stand out.
 Most of the Auxiliary Units were based in small rural communities where the unusual soon became obvious.
 Many veterans claimed that not even their wives knew their secret, although one wonders what they thought their husbands were doing, spending nights away from the house!
 Did they never ask questions?
 Some Auxiliers socialised at the same pub as the local Home Guard with the latter appearing spik and span after church parade - while they came in with uniforms plastered in mud after a secret training exercise.
 One patrol from near Morpeth, became known locally as the ‘Death or Glory Boys’, remembered as one member having appeared in the local pub ostentatiously carrying grenades, pistol and sub-machine gun.
 Elsewhere, others appeared at the local train station on the way to Coleshill toting large US revolvers of which the early Home Guard officers could only dream.
 If a Home Guardsman was curious then all he had to do was look at the Part II Orders on their Battalion noticeboard where, at least in some counties, they would find a list of patrol members.
 When battledress was first issued they did not wear the standard Home Guard shoulder titles and thereby stood out - but then from 1942 they equally drew attention with distinctive battalion numerals.
 Their secrecy was mainly protected simply by an acceptance by the community of the wartime mantra not to spread 'loose talk' and accept without question that people they knew were doing 'something hush-hush'.
 But ultimately all this did not matter.
 As Gubbins had stressed in July 1940, the main necessity was to keep secret the location of their observation bases and their weapons caches.
 Once they had gone to ground then nothing else would matter as they were not expected to survive more than a few weeks.

 There is a clearly a divergence between what the volunteers believed at the time, what they have come to believe with the passage of time and the official position as confirmed by documentary evidence.
 The unquestioning repetition of post-war mythology, fuelled initially by a nationalistic pride and desire to find a native equivalent to the French Resistance or 'Maquis' (unaware that a British resistance really did exist - but deeply hidden as Section VII of SIS) has been all-consuming.
-It is only in the last few years, principally since the first publication of Fighting Nazi Occupation in 2015, that it has been accepted that the Auxiliary Units were not the 'British Resistance Organisation' of legend - but many long-disproved myths still continue to be circulated (i.e. see page on Thompson sub machine gun).
+It is only in the last few years, principally since the first publication of Fighting Nazi Occupation in 2015, that it has (somewhat reluctantly) been accepted that the Auxiliary Units were not the 'British Resistance Organisation' of legend - but many long-disproved myths still continue to be circulated (i.e. see page on Thompson sub machine gun).

 In the light of the evidence presented above, should the Auxiliary Units be considered soldiers or civilians?
-Fundamentally, is someone who fights in uniform, with a clear rank structure, organised chain of command to GHQ and under the Army Act, supplied by the War Office, paid compensation for lack of earnings and entitled to a military campaign medal a soldier or civilian?
+Fundamentally, is someone who fights in uniform, with a clear rank structure, organised chain of command to GHQ and falling under the Army Act, supplied by the War Office, paid compensation for lack of earnings and entitled to a military campaign medal a soldier or civilian?
 Simply look at any photograph of the Auxiliary Units during the Second World War and ask - are you looking at the image of a soldier or a civilian?
-Or would anyone be brave enough to tell part-time members of the Territorial 23 SAS, who had civilian jobs but were also tasked during the Cold War with going to ground in North Germany, in hides based on those of the WW2 Auxiliary Units, or the modern territorial SAS who served in Afganistan, that they were not 'proper' soldiers?!
+Or would anyone be brave enough to tell part-time members of the Territorial 21 and 23 SAS, who have civilian jobs but were also tasked during the Cold War with going to ground in North Germany, in hides based on those of the WW2 Auxiliary Units, or the modern Reserve SAS who served in Afganistan, that they were not 'proper' soldiers?!

-The last word goes to the last CO of the Auxiliary Units, Colonel Douglas, who when trying to argue against the return of the Auxiliers to the Home Guard in June 1944, against earlier assurances to the contrary, argued: ‘For nearly four years Auxiliers, who were hand-picked men, have had rubbed into them that they were part of the regular army and GHQ troops.’
+The final word goes to the last CO of the Auxiliary Units, Colonel Douglas, who when trying to argue against the return of the Auxiliers to the Home Guard in June 1944, against earlier assurances to the contrary, argued: ‘For nearly four years Auxiliers, who were hand-picked men, have had rubbed into them that they were part of the regular army and GHQ troops.’

 NB.
 An unintended consequence of the claim of veterans that they had no connection with the Home Guard of Dad's Army reputation and the current romantic vision of them as 'civilian' is that the MoD became reluctant to accept applications from families for a former Auxilier relative to receive the Defence Medal (information from CART).
 Evidence to counter this new interpretation of policy is being collated and it is hoped that such documents as have been quoted above will help convince the MoD that the veterans, through their families, should receive their proper recognition.
 See HERE for my submission to the Army Medal Office, which has now been forwarded to the Policy Unit for consideration, whilst CART are compiling a list of rejected applications for medals.